Neural Embeddings for Web Testing: Related Work

 \subsection{Empirical Studies on Near-Duplicates}

 Fetterly et al.~\cite{Fetterly} study the nature of near-duplicates during software evolution, reporting their low variability over time.
-Yandrapally et al.~\cite{2020-Yandrapally-ICSE} compares different near-duplication detection algorithms as SAFs in a web crawler.
-The paper reports on the impossibility of finding an optimal threshold that can accurately detect functional near-duplicates across web apps.
-Motivated by these findings, in our paper, we use ML classifiers instead of threshold-based classifiers.
-Moreover, we adopt neural embeddings applied to web pages and use the best detection algorithms from the study by Yandrapally et al.~\cite{2020-Yandrapally-ICSE}.
+Yandrapally et al.~\cite{2020-Yandrapally-ICSE} compare different near-duplication detection algorithms as SAFs from the fields of computer vision and information retrieval.
+The paper reports on the challenge of finding an accurate SAF using DOM-based or visual techniques, which motivates the work in this paper to use advanced neural embeddings and classifiers from the deep learning domain.